In 1895 William Mackenzie and Donald Mann acquired a railway charter in Manitoba, with plans to create another

 by the Grand Trunk or the Canadian Pacific, as feeders into their vast networks in the industrial heartland of Canada.
 In 1906 the Canadian

-Northern began constructing a line south from Perry Sound to Toronto (completed in 1906) and North to Capreol.
+Northern began constructing a line south from Parry Sound to Toronto (completed in 1906) and North to Capreol.
 In 1910, the company began their line from Toronto to Ottawa and Montreal, from the junction on the Port Perry line in the Don Valley, near Don Mills Road.

 Since the Grand trunk line already had the prime locations close to the shore of Lake Ontario, the Canadian Northern line had to be built well north of the lake, it never came close to the lake until Port Hope, and had no access to the ports along the north shore of Lake Ontario.